quickwit-oss/chitchat/README.md

-# Scuttlebutt
+# chitchat

 This crate is used at the core of Quickwit for
 - cluster membership
 - failure detection
 - sharing configuration, and extra metadata values

-The idea of relying on scuttlebutt + phi-accrual detection is borrowed from Cassandra, itself borrowing it from DynamoDB.
+The idea of relying on scuttlebutt reconciliation and phi-accrual detection is borrowed from Cassandra, itself borrowing it from DynamoDB.

 A anti-entropy gossip algorithm called scuttlebutt is in charge of spreading